fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 Now we'll create the following directory structure, files and their contents:

-- Create an `src` folder inside webpack directory.
+- Create an `src` folder inside project directory.
 Within the src folder, create an  `index.js` file.

-- Create a `dist` folder inside the webpack directory.
+- Create a `dist` folder inside the project directory.
 Within the dist folder, create an `index.html` file.

 The directory structure will look like this: